opastas/opPictionary/README.md

 pnpm --filter web dev
 ```

-The web app will start on `http://localhost:5173` and automatically open in your browser.
+The web app will start on `http://localhost:5173` (or next available port like 5174, 5175) and automatically open in your browser.

 ### Terminal 3: Start the Mobile App